 - Kim Gannon joined the Department of Health Policy and Management and is pursuing a disciplinary concentration in Economics.
 Her current work involves mental health and substance use disorder policy, specifically in harm reduction, the treatment industry, and long-term recovery.
 She received her BS in Economics, Mathematics, and Statistics from Michigan State University.

-- Ruijie Liu is a Ph.D. student in health policy and management with a health economics concentration.
-Her research primarily focuses on improving health service utilization, health outcomes, and equity, particularly in the field of mental health and substance use disorder.
+- Ruijie Liu is a Ph.D. student in health policy and management with an economics concentration.
+Her research leverages causal inference methods to understand policy-related factors that influence health service utilization, health outcomes, and equity.
+Her recent work primarily focuses on the accessibility and quality of care in the mental health and substance use disorder field.